fbeeper/fMacVim/README.md

 I don't see this as another collection of dotfiles, but a practical selection of the best plugins and configs for those willing to enjoy the power of Vim on their Mac.
-I was inspired by [YADR](https://github.com/skwp/dotfiles) and [spf13-vim](https://github.com/spf13/spf13-vim), but I did not wanted to have such a big package, I wanted to **keep it even simpler**.
+I was inspired by [YADR](https://github.com/skwp/dotfiles) and [spf13-vim](https://github.com/spf13/spf13-vim), or other famous alternatives like [Janus](git://github.com/carlhuda/janus.git) but I did not wanted to have such a big package, I wanted to **keep it even simpler**.

 If you don't like the idea of the complete package, **I strongly encourage you to scrabble and take anything you may like in here**!
-But I expect you to (at least) say hi if you like it :P This includes GNU/Linux users, because most of the code in here must work as well for you.
+But I expect you to (at least) say hi if you like it :P This includes GNU/Linux users, because most of the code in here must work as well for you (I'm using it actually :P).

 <br />